moshiurrah/project3/README.md

-# Dev Idea
+# RentAll

-> Dev idea app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> Rentall app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

 ## Quick Start